-First published in Australia in 2014 by Natasha Hawker
+First published in Australia in 2014 by Natasha Hawker Second Edition in Australia in 2018 by Natasha Hawker

-© Natasha Hawker 2014
+© Natasha Hawker 2014 and 2018

-The moral right of the author has been asserted.
+The moral rights of the author have been asserted.

 All rights reserved.
 Without limiting the rights under copyright restricted above, no part of this publication may be produced, stored in a retrieval system, or transmitted in any form or by any means (electronic, mechanical, photocopying, recording or otherwise), without the prior written permission of the publisher.